 - Jiko, Animal Kingdom Lodge—This is a signature restaurant (requires 2 table service entitlements of DDP).
 I am told that the menu changes seasonally and they have an African, Mediterranean and Indian influence.
 The restaurant is designed to mimic an African sunset.

-- Victoria & Albert’s, Grand Floridian Resort & Spa—This is a restaurant I have already hand-picked the time and year I will visit.
-My husband and I will be staying at the Grand Floridian in 2018 and that’s when we will bring the appropriate attire to dine here.
-Some restaurants have a dress code, which basically means no bathing suits, cutoffs, torn clothing, hats, tank tops, etc., but this place has a more strict dress code.
+- Victoria & Albert’s, Grand Floridian Resort & Spa—Some restaurants have a dress code, which basically means no bathing suits, cutoffs, torn clothing, hats, tank tops, etc., but this place has a more strict dress code.
 Men must wear dinner jackets with dress pants or slacks and shoes.
 Ties are optional.
 Women may wear a cocktail dress, nice dress, dressy pant suit or a skirt with a blouse.
 This is not only a signature restaurant, but it’s also fine dining and pure elegance.
 All diners must be 10 or older.
-My kids are all adults and I plan on leaving them for just a couple of hours to spend some quality alone time with my husband there.
 There are three different dining experiences to choose from; The Dining Room, Queen Victoria’s Room and The Chef’s Table.
 There are over 700 wines available and your meal will consist of seven to ten courses.
-If you reserve The Chef’s Table your menu will be created specifically for your tastes.
+If you reserve The Chef’s Table, your menu will be created specifically for your tastes.
 They have won the AAA Five Diamond Award every year since 2000 and I can't wait to find out why!
 (Hopefully, I can get reservations.)

-Keep in mind that the first 7 restaurants are in my opinion and everyone’s taste buds are not the same nor can every restaurant please 100% of all diners.
+Keep in mind that the first 8 restaurants are in my opinion and everyone’s taste buds are not the same nor can every restaurant please 100% of all patrons.
 Take a look at review sites like TripAdvisor.
 While reviews are great, there are some you need to take with a grain of salt.
 Not all reviews are fair and/or legit.
 The list I provided is based on food, ambiance and we scored 5 out of 5 stars.
 If it’s not listed above, either it was a 3 or 4 out of 5 stars (in my opinion), we just didn’t care for the food, but the experience was top notch or we haven't eaten there, yet.
 Just ask me and I’ll tell you if we’ve dined there or not.
-Send me your thoughts or send me a review to post on this site!
+You can contact me via our contact page.